tbrowder/Mi6-Helper/README.md

   * Using three separate OS tests in `.github/workflows` and shows results of each in the `README.md` file

+  * A special /sbin/update-meta script to be used by mi6 as a run-before-build process to ensure the META6.json's 'resources' list matches the files in the /resources directory

+  * Routines to enable showing and downloading files in the /resources directory

+See published module Foo::Bar for an example of a module created by mi6-helper.

 Special installation requirements
 ---------------------------------